Lane/hugo-starter-kit/readme.md

 * [Node.js](https://nodejs.org/) (v8.12.0 or later)

 ## Getting started
-* Clone the repo by running ``git clone https://github.com/donnyburnside/hugo-starter-kit.git``
+* Fork this repository the repo and clone the fork to your local machine
 * Run ``npm install`` to install the necessary NPM packages
+* Edit `/static/admin/config.yml` to point to your GitHub repository
+* Activate on Travis CI and add `GITHUB_TOKEN`, `GITHUB_USERNAME`, and `GITHUB_EMAIL` environment variables.
 * That's it!
 You're ready to rock, just check the commands section below

 ## Commands